glory-team5/Happiness-Makers/README.md

 #### Project description
-our project's problem domin is to target poor homeless and talented kids all over the country. the main purpose is to give them a chance to present themselves to the community throughout their talents and make them feel productive and accomplished in a young age. so we came up with this website idea; which is represent the kids artistic work to the world and any one can buy any of theproducts that shown in the website. at the end all the sales will go for this talented kids to benfit from their work.
+our project's problem domin is to target poor  Kids who have  talente all over the country. the main purpose is to give them a chance to present themselves to the community throughout their talents and make them feel productive and accomplished in a young age. so we came up with this website idea; which is represent the talented kids in  different fileds  to the world and any one can buy any of theproducts that shown in the website or donate to support thier talent . at the end all the sales will go for this talented kids to benfit from their work or will goo to improve their skils.

 #### Project Wierframe